Phant0m-a/Expenditures/README.md

     3. ironed out app!

-## Future updates:
+## 9 march 2023
-    1. Will include working income and expenses on dashboard
+    1. include working income and expenses on dashboard
-    2. will show total balance
+    2. total balance
-    3. will be more polished
+    3. more polished
+    4. more faster and reliable method..
+    5. added splash screen

 ## Getting Started